markgriep/TwitterOExercise/README.md

 :white_check_mark: Get the specific twitter API working in Postman.
   *"sampled stream endpoint provides a random sample of approximately 1% of the full tweet stream."* https://api.twitter.com/2/tweets/sample/stream?tweet.fields=context_annotations,lang
+  Specifically: curl -X GET "https://api.twitter.com/2/tweets/sample/stream?tweet.fields=lang" -H "Authorization: Bearer XXX...wlf"

-:white_large_square: How to get a handle on the stream, v1. just show the stream to the screen.
+:white_check_mark: How to get a handle on the stream, v1. just show the stream to the screen.
+Implmented some code to get the stream and just write it to the screen.

-:white_large_square: Get Twitter API working in code
+:white_check_mark: Get Twitter API working in code see above.

-:white_large_square: TBD
+:white_large_square: Get token stored locally

+:white_large_square: Parse out data from stream

+:white_large_square: Decide where/how to store statistics.
+Probably some sort of object.
+Perhaps list of objects?